 Check out a few Xiaomi Mi Band 6 alternatives you should consider below.
 For a more comprehensive list, check out our dedicated post by clicking here.

-- Huawei Band 6: The Huawei Band 6 offers 10-day battery life, lots of workout modes, and all-day SpO2 monitoring.
+- Huawei Band 6: The Huawei Band 6 offers 10-day battery life, many workout modes, and all-day SpO2 monitoring.
 Our favorite feature, though, is the roomy AMOLED display.
 It goes toe-to-toe with the Xiaomi Band 6 and is a worthy alternative in this price range.
 Find out more in our Huawei Band 6 review.

 - Fitbit Inspire 2: Think of the Fitbit Inspire 2 as a Fitbit Charge 4 “Lite.”
 It’s a good fitness tracker, health tracker, and sleep tracker and offers 10-day battery life.
 The Fitbit app is also much better than Xiaomi Wear.
 It’s more expensive, but you will also get year-long access to Fitbit Premium for free (usually $10 per month).
 Check out our full review of the Fitbit Inspire 2 here.